magento/devdocs/guides/v2.2/cloud/live/stage-prod-migrate.md

 - [Migrate static files](#cloud-live-migrate-static)
 - [Migrate the database](#cloud-live-migrate-db)

-If you encounter errors or need to make changes, complete those updates on your local.
+If you encounter errors or need to make changes, complete those updates in your local environment.
 Push the code changes to the Integration environment.
 Deploy the updated `master` branch again.
 See instructions in the [previous step]({{ page.baseurl }}/cloud/live/stage-prod-migrate.html).

 ## Deploy code to Staging and Production {#code}